 Nadine Isler, Registered Psychologist, BA (Hons) Grad Dip (Psych) MSc (Psych) PGDipPsychPrac, MNZPsS

-**Please note: I am currently on leave and not taking on new clients, until approximately July 2019.
+**Please note: I am currently on leave and not taking on new clients.
 Thank you for your understanding.

 I am a Registered Psychologist with several years experience in the health industry.
 My background is in Health Psychology, and I have a special interest in anxiety and depression.
 My most recent role saw me working with adolescents and adults in a primary-health medical centre, seeing a variety of presentations.
 I use a blend of therapeutic modalities, including Cognitive Behavioural, Acceptance and Commitment and Dialectic Behavioural Therapies.
 Mindfulness training is often an extremely helpful part of treatment.